Ten FAQs on sales presentations.

 - Establish a handful of key points that back up this headline, based around the benefits (not features) you can offer the customer.

 - Put together a logical argument linking these key points.

-- Prepare an initial overview which introduces the key points.
+- Prepare an overview that introduces the key points.

-- Prepare a closing summary which reinforces the key points.
+- Prepare a closing summary that reinforces the key points.

 - Make sure that you have any facts and figures you need to support your argument, even if they aren't included in the presentation.